smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

-nvidiaProfileInspector (as admin) (click magnifying glass for more options) edit _GLOBAL_DRIVER_PROFILE (Base Profile) or games name to add/edit settings (create profile) i guess the "override" functions change to latest DLSS4 version baked into the driver over dlss3? (test) Enable DLSS-FG override (Enhanced FG/lower vram usage and better) Enable DLSS-RR override (Ray Reconstruction/test fps/quality difference) Enable DLSS-SR override (does nothing, you do it manually) Override DLSSG multi-frame count (50 series)
+nvidiaProfileInspector (as admin) (click magnifying glass for more options) edit _GLOBAL_DRIVER_PROFILE (Base Profile) or games name to add/edit settings (create profile) i guess the "override" functions change to latest DLSS4 version baked into the driver over dlss3? (test) Enable DLSS-FG override (does nothing, you do it manually, nvngx_dlssg.dll) (Enhanced FG/lower vram usage and better) Enable DLSS-RR override (does nothing, you do it manually, nvngx_dlssd.dll) (Ray Reconstruction/test fps/quality difference) Enable DLSS-SR override (does nothing, you do it manually, nvngx_dlss.dll) (DLSS-SR/DLSS/12345679) Override DLSSG multi-frame count (50 series)

 to see what preset you are using type this on/off command in cmd.exe (press ⊞ Win+R cmd)